BrendanGasparin/100-days-of-code/log.md

 **Today's Progress:** Added substitution cipher encryption to JavaScript Cryptography page.

-**Thought(s):** I need to add labels to the plaintext, ciphertext, and ciphers.
+**Thoughts:** I need to add labels to the plaintext, ciphertext, and ciphers.
 I also need to add substitution cipher encryption, and clipboard copy buttons for mobile phone users.

 **Link(s) to work:**
 1. [JavaScript Cryptography](https://brendangasparin.github.io/js-cryptography/)